Omikhleia/resilient.sile/guides/README.md

 ## Installation

-We will lead you through the steps to configure a `resilient` alias command alias, simplifying the use of the _re·sil·ient_ collection.
+We will lead you through the steps to configure a `resilient`command alias, simplifying the use of the _re·sil·ient_ collection.

 You have two options: